Seattle Tacoma SEA Airport Terminal Map

 Opposite gate D3, down 2 levels, is transit to C & N gates, & shuttle to A gates, with connections to B & S gates.
 Opposite gate D3 is the exit to the main terminal; past gate D1 leads to the Baggage Claim of the Central Terminal, and at opposite side to the C gates.
 Opposite from the gate 3 area is a separate area which includes elevator, escalator & stairway to the North Satellite; two levels down is the transit to C & N gates, the shuttle to A gates, with connections to B & S gates.

-The North Satellite is presently served by Alaska & United airlines at gates N1 to N16.
+The North Satellite is presently served by Alaska (and in Concouses C & D) & United airlines at gates N1 to N16.

 Near gate N10, down one level, is transit to Main Terminal, baggge claim & all other gates.
 The United Club in on the transit level.
 A cash machine is near gate N2; United Airlines Customer Service is near gate N16.
 Escalators, elevators & stairways lead to the main terminal and to the train station.